bump-sh/docs/src/_guides/bump-sh-tutorials/2024-06-04-try-requests-in-insomnia.md

 ![](/images/guides/try-requests-in-insomnia/edit-variable.png)

-Doing this for each operation is not ideal, but the Insomnia team have been notified about the error and hopefully this will be resolved soon.
+Doing this for each operation is not ideal, but the Insomnia team are [aware of the problem](https://github.com/Kong/insomnia/issues/6785) and hopefully this will be resolved soon.

 ## Step 5) Updating Broken Parameters